wessport/Geoalchemist/content/post/five_normal_forms.md

 ##### The column/attribute names are unique #####

    Say for instance you need to update the name of a coffee in your coffee database.
-If there are two columns name ‘Coffee_Name’ which one should you update – both?
+If there are two columns named ‘Coffee_Name’ which one should you update – both?
 This leads to data integrity issues and makes it more difficult to reference columns reliably.

 ##### The datatype of each column is consistent #####